fluiddyn/fluidfft/doc/install.rst

      In anaconda (or miniconda), Numpy installed with `conda install numpy` is built and linked with MKL (an Intel library).
 This can be a real plus for performance since MKL replaces fftw functions by (usually) faster ones but it has a drawback for fft using the library fftw3_mpi (an implementation of parallel fft using 1D decomposition by fftw).
 MKL implements some fftw functions but not all the functions defined in fftw3_mpi.
 Since the libraries are loaded dynamically, if numpy is imported before the fftw_mpi libraries, this can lead to very bad issues (segmentation fault, only if numpy is imported before the class!).
-For security, we prefer to automatically disable the building of the fft classes using fftw3_mpi when it is detected that numpy uses the MKL library (viz. `mkl_intel_lp64`) where some fftw symbols are defined.
-However, sometimes numpy is linked to Intel's new `mkl_rt` library, and in such cases there should be no clash with fftw.
+For security, we prefer to automatically disable the building of the fft classes using fftw3_mpi when it is detected that numpy uses the MKL library where some fftw symbols are defined.

 - Cython